apenwarr/gitbuilder/contrib/gitBuilder-ajax/README.md

 * Cross-domain scripting issues.
 If all the data files are stored on the one machine there is no problem.
 If the urls.js script has a number of different domains then a proxy is needed.
+The supplied request.php file is a very simplistic implementation that does no checking at all.